abushahidsalman194/shahidsalman.github.io/README.md

 I am an applied mathematics undergraduate passionate about leveraging **mathematical modeling, stochastic processes, and machine learning** to solve complex biological and real-world problems.

-My long-term goal is to pursue an **MS/PhD in Applied Mathematics**, focusing on mathematical oncology, computational biology, and AI-integrated modeling systems.
+My long-term goal is to pursue an **MS/PhD in Applied Mathematics**, focusing on Computational mathematics, and AI-integrated modeling systems.

 I believe mathematics is not just theoretical elegance — it is a predictive engine for life sciences, economics, and intelligent systems.